 The backs of Alex’s baseball cards mention a couple of other intriguing items.
 While in New York, he coached a Little League team in Brooklyn.
 He also attended La Universidad de Nuevo León, where his course of studies was veterinary medicine.

 It was only in 1960 that the Chicago White Sox became the first team in the majors to put names on the back of uniforms.
-It’s still not entirely certain whether or when Minnie Miñoso sported his tilde.
-Since Miñoso, there had been at least several other major-leaguers with an “ñ” in their name.
+Minnie Miñoso was a member of that team and could have been the first big-leaguer to sport a tilde, but a photo of him holding up his new uniform shows just a plain block N. At least several other major-leaguers with an “ñ” in their name followed Miñoso.
 César Cedeño and Willie Montañez were the most prominent, but there were also three Peñas (Orlando, Roberto, and Alex’s fellow Mexican José) and a Piña (Horacio, another Mexican).
-The available evidence suggests that they all had to make do with a plain block N.
+The available evidence suggests that they all had to make do with the plain N too.

 On February 10, 1982, the Mets sent Treviño, ambidextrous pitcher Greg Harris, and reliever Jim Kern (who never played a game in New York) to the Cincinnati Reds for George Foster.
 “It’s the best thing that has ever happened to me,” exclaimed Trevino (who was playing for Hermosillo in the Caribbean Series at the time).
 “New York is all right, but I would like to play for a winner.”